 A key challenge in the compilation of a university ranking is the handling of publications originating from research institutes and hospitals affiliated with universities.
-Among academic systems, a wide variety exists in the types of relations maintained by universities with these affiliated organizations.
+Among academic systems, a wide variety exists in the types of relations maintained by universities with these affiliated institutions.
 Usually, these relationships are shaped by local regulations and practices affecting the comparability of universities on a global scale.
-As there is no easy solution for this issue, it is important that producers of university rankings employ a transparent methodology in their treatment of affiliated organizations.
+As there is no easy solution for this issue, it is important that producers of university rankings employ a transparent methodology in their treatment of affiliated institutions.

-For the CWTS Leiden Ranking Open Edition we use the relationships between universities and their affiliated organizations included in the Research Organization Registry (ROR).
+For the CWTS Leiden Ranking Open Edition we use the relationships between universities and their affiliated institutions included in the Research Organization Registry (ROR).
 For the classification of these relationships we use the same the methodology that is also used in the traditional Leiden Ranking.

 In the case of a component, the affiliated institution is actually part of or controlled by the university.
 Universitaire Ziekenhuizen Leuven is an example of a component, since it is part of the legal entity of Katholieke Universiteit Leuven.